-Ostroff Injury Law has won millions of dollars on behalf of clients injured in vehicle collisions.
+Ostroff Godshall Injury and Accident Lawyers has won millions of dollars on behalf of clients injured in vehicle collisions.
 In one case, we won over $6 million for seven people injured in a rural highway collision near Berks County.
 With a Reading car accident lawyer by your side, you stand a much better chance of maximizing the compensation you recover for your harm and losses.

 Insurance Issues with Car Accident Claims

 Every car or truck owner in PA must purchase personal injury protection (PIP) insurance, which provides benefits to injured accident victims regardless of who is at blame for a crash.
 PIP insurance should cover all expenses for necessary medical care, car repairs, and certain other economic losses up to the applicable policy limits.

 Limited Tort and Full Tort Insurance

 PA State residents must also purchase “limited tort” or “full tort” insurance.
 If you have full tort coverage, you may file a lawsuit against the other party for all your non-economic losses, such as pain and suffering.
 However, if you have limited tort insurance, you may not be able to recover compensation for some of your non-economic losses, like pain and suffering.

 For example, you can seek compensation for pain and suffering if you sustained a “serious injury.”
 These are typically understood as injuries that result in permanent consequences.
 A car wreck attorney in Reading can explain how these laws apply to your claim.